 The College assists in drug education and prevention programs to reduce the abuse and illegal use of alcohol and other drugs.
-Student violators of the college's substance abuse policies are required to meet with the SSAO or designee as part of the disciplinary process.
+Students found in violation of the College's substance abuse policies are required to meet with the SSAO or designee as part of the disciplinary process.
 The College also provides education through the dissemination of informational materials, educational programs, and counseling referrals.
+Information on AOD resources can be found on the college website at (add link).

-Human Resources provides AOD information during New Staff Orientation (Addendum D).
+Human Resources provides AOD information during online new hire orientation as well as in their day-one onboarding meeting with Human Resources (Addendum D).
 The College's employee insurance companies provide employee programs.
+CCA updated the Drug-Free Awareness Program Information Sheet (Addendum E) which accompanies Drug-Free Workplace Policy and Work-Related Injuries or Illness Information Acknowledgement form and has additional information related to programs.
 CCA is committed to providing preventative information in a variety of formats.